The Reaction Research Society held its monthly meeting at the Compton/Woodley Airport location, 7:30 PM PST.

-Heat paint testing of the Titanium nozzle extension on the flight nozzle indicated a maximum heat soak temperature of about 800 degrees Fahrenheit on the outside surface; this is well below the maximum working temperature of 6Al-4V Titanium alloy under these loads and the new nozzle is accordingly designed to allow for greater heating of the shell.
+Heat paint testing of the Titanium nozzle extension on the flight nozzle indicated a maximum heat soak temperature of about 800° degrees Fahrenheit on the outside surface; this suggests a maximum outside wall temperature during operation of about one-half the paint-indicated heat-soaked temperature.
+Since these temperatures are well below the maximum working temperature of 6Al4V Titanium under these loads, the new nozzle is designed to allow for greater heating of the shell.

-Analysis based on the maximum Ti temperature of about 800 F indicates a maximum possible temperature of about 1200 degrees at the ZrO / Ti interface and about 2150 F at the inside surface of the graphite insert, implying a surface temperature at the nozzle throat of about 4500 F. A similar analysis indicates a maximum possible temperature at the inside surface of the nozzle exit of about 2300 F.
+Analysis based on assuming a maximum Titanium temperature during operation of about 400° F indicates a maximum possible temperature of about 1140° degrees at the ZrO / Titanium interface and about 2800 °F at the inside surface of the Graphite insert, implying a maximum surface temperature at the nozzle throat of about 4350 °F. A similar analysis indicates a maximum possible temperature at the inside surface of the nozzle exit of about 3300° F.

-The high temperature RTV layer between the graphite insert and the ZrO layer was originally 0.005” in thickness in two sections separated by a 0.030” cork layer (a total of 0.010” of RTV); it thus may not have had sufficient space, after pyrolysis of that layer, to accommodate the thermal expansion of the Graphite Nozzle Insert although the cork layer does appear to have had sufficient additional spacing to allow for that expansion.
+The high temperature RTV layer between the graphite insert and the ZrO layer was originally 0.005” in thickness in two sections separated by a 0.030” cork layer (a total of 0.010” of RTV); it thus should have had sufficient space, after pyrolysis of that layer, to accommodate the estimated 0.0024” thermal expansion of the Graphite Nozzle Insert.

 The payload internal fiberglass support structure for the flight computer failed both at the base and at the antennae.
-This structure will be redesigned in aluminum so as to provide even more robust support to the flight computer assembly.
-Making this change will reduce the sensitivity of the GPS antenna and will absorb some of the transmitted energy from the telemetry antenna which was the reason for going with fiberglass previously.
+This structure will be redesigned in aluminum so as to provide still more robust support to the flight computer assembly.
+Making this change will reduce the sensitivity of the GPS antenna and will absorb some of the transmitted energy from the telemetry antenna (the reason for going with fiberglass previously).
 The effects of lower sensitivity will have to documented once that hardware is available and assembled.

-The measured in-flight acceleration is significantly higher than that expected from static testing and modeling of the flight trajectory; further, the burn time indicated from video is about 75% of that demonstrated in the previous static test and acceleration about 125% of expected value.
-Before another flight is attempted, a flight configuration static test with the new nozzle design will be performed to try an reconcile the on-board data to the demonstrated in-flight performance of the motor.
+The measured inflight acceleration is significantly higher than that expected from static testing and modeling of the flight trajectory; however, the burn time indicated from multiple videos is about that expected from motor modeling and the previous static test.

 After a three week testing period, the Reaction Research Society is pleased to announce that the containerized restroom facility is ready for use by our guests and members.
 Several modifications and improvements were made which have been demonstrated sufficiently.
 This project has been a few years in the making but well worth the effort.